pablomarin/GPT-Azure-Search-Engine/README.md

 5. Clone your Forked repo to your AML Compute Instance.
 If your repo is private, see below in Troubleshooting section how to clone a private repo.

-6. Make sure you run the notebooks on a **Python 3.10 conda enviroment**
+6. Make sure you run the notebooks on a **Python 3.10 conda enviroment** or newer
 7. Install the dependencies on your machine (make sure you do the below pip comand on the same conda environment that you are going to run the notebooks.
 For example, in AZML compute instance run:
 ```
 conda activate azureml_py310_sdkv2